Fighting for Virginia’s Small Businesses

 In 2020-21, skill games generated nearly $130 million in tax revenue for Virginia.
 In addition to growing revenue for the state, income from skill games helps small businesses create local jobs, provide employee benefits, and support their local communities.

-Now our small businesses need your help to survive.
+Now these small businesses need your help to survive.

 About VA MAC